DIGITAL SHORT RUN PRINTERS

 Use professional software

-To achieve best results we suggest using the best software: Adobe Illustrator, InDesign, Photoshop, QuarkXpress, Corel Draw.
-If you want to print just plain text, you can use Microsoft Word.
+To achieve best results in printing we suggest using professional software: Adobe Illustrator, InDesign, Photoshop, QuarkXpress, Corel Draw.
+If you want to print only plain text, such as a book or brochure, you can use Microsoft Office Word.

 We do not accept so-called open files: InDesign, Illustrator, MS Word, MS Excel, Publisher, Corel Draw, etc.